Home support for families with many childrenClosed

 - registered mail, the letter must be posted on the final date of the application round, at the latest.

 NB!
-If your household includes two parents (or the applicant and his/her partner), you must submit a joint application and you will be treated as co-applicants.
+If your household includes two parents (or one parent and his/her partner), you must submit a joint application and you will be treated as co-applicants.
 Therefore, make sure to

-- enter the details of both parents in the application,
+- enter the details of both applicants in the application,

-- submit together with the application the tax certificates of both parents for the year 2020,
+- submit together with the application the tax certificates of both applicants for the year 2022,

 - co-sign the application.